Shruti14Pandey/JavaScript-Learnings/README.md

 # JavaScript-Learnings
-A practice repository for leaning purposes
+A practice repository for learning purposes